StefanHauer/lucullus_rest/README.md

 ### Further Information

-More examples of use cases or controllers can be found in this repository under [/docs/examples](https://github.com/StefanHauer/lucullus_rest/tree/main/docs/examples) as Jupyter notebooks.
+This README file is supposed to give only a very quick overview of the *lucullus_rest* package, a more detailed documentation can be found [online](https://stefanhauer.github.io/lucullus_rest).
+Additionally, more examples of use cases or controllers can be found in this repository under [/examples](https://github.com/StefanHauer/lucullus_rest/tree/main/docs/examples) as Jupyter notebooks.

 ## Roadmap